Did you know that mushroom spores are a real problem for space travel – space mushrooms and more….

 While the problems on the Mir were taking place inside the space station, spores can survive outside human space craft too.
 Experiments like the ones on space mushrooms conducted in 1985 by researchers at the Laboratory of Astrophysics at the University of Leiden in the Netherlands, Peter Weber and J. M. Greenberg, have shown that not only can spores survive in space – they can likely survive interstellar travel too (e.g., on or inside an asteroid).

 But what about that whole space radiation thing that seems to trip up so many living organisms?
 Because, you know, it’s radiation?

-Apparently, mushroom spores can withstand it quite a lot better than our fragile human bodies.
+Apparently, mushroom spores in space can withstand it quite a lot better than our fragile human bodies.
 Shielding helps them survive (as little as 0.4 mm of aluminum, as discovered in one experiment), but they’re ultimately quite well suited for space travel.

 One has to wonder then… have “alien” spores ever landed on earth?
 It’s certainly possible, and lends credence to the theory of panspermia.

 Panspermia is a theory that asks the following question: what if microscopic lifeforms, such as mushroom spores, bacteria, or other microbes, could be transported through space—like on an asteroid—and then crash-landed onto another planet?

 While the theory is unproven, and likely will remain so for quite some time to come, it definitely seems plausible given what we know about the ability of spores to withstand space.
 It’s a wonderfully entertaining idea too, because it means that at some point in our evolutionary history, we might have been the aliens (at least in some form).